astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 lines (e.g., an arc lamp).
 By identifying the pixel positions of these lines, we can fit a mathematical model describing the spectrograph’s dispersion.

-The ``specreduce`` library provides the :class:`~specreduce.wavecal1d.WavelengthCalibration1D` class to facilitate this process for one-dimensional spectra.
+The ``specreduce`` library provides two complementary classes for 1D calibration:

+- :class:`~specreduce.wavecal1d.WavelengthCalibration1D`: a high-level calibration workflow
+  to detect and match arc lines and fit a dispersion model.
+- `~specreduce.wavesol1d.WavelengthSolution1D`: a lightweight wavelength-solution
+  container that holds the pixel→wavelength transform with its inverse, a WCS solution, and a method for flux-conserving resampling.

 Tools for calibrating 2D spectra will be added in later versions.

 1D Wavelength Calibration
 -------------------------

-The :class:`~specreduce.wavecal1d.WavelengthCalibration1D` class encapsulates the data and methods needed for 1D wavelength calibration.
+The :class:`~specreduce.wavecal1d.WavelengthCalibration1D` class encapsulates the data and methods needed to compute a 1D wavelength solution, and the :class:`~specreduce.wavesol1d.WavelengthSolution1D` class provides the tools to use the computed solution.
 A typical workflow involves:

 1. **Initialization**: Create an instance of the class with either arc spectra or pre-identified observed line positions, and provide one or more line lists of known